airbop/airbop-client/README.md

 Replace “<<REPLACE_ME>>” with your AirBop App Key, for example:

-    static final String AIRBOP_APP_KEY = “6b158be7-589d-4a30-a48f-5c9c04c3cb5f”;
+    static final String AIRBOP_APP_KEY = "3q158wj8-589d-5x94-a79y-8y1c04c3cb92";

 ## Ensure a Device is Connected

 Before you build and run the app, you must ensure you have either a physical device, or an Android Virtual Device running and connected.
-For more information on how to run an Android emulator, see [LINK] Managing Virtual Devices - http://developer.android.com/tools/devices/index.html [/LINK] in the Android developer documentation.
+For more information on how to run an Android emulator, see [Managing Virtual Devices](http://developer.android.com/tools/devices/index.html) in the Android developer documentation.

 Build and Run the Sample App
 ----------------------------